 Code of Ethics and Honor

 Queen's University College of Medicine expects its students to live by a code of high standards, ethics, honesty, and integrity as future medical professionals and as any part of the academic environment.
-To that end, Queen's University College of Medicine students should avoid any form of intellectual dishonesty.
-They should demonstrate respect for the rights and well-being of others, both on and off campus.
+To that end, Queen's University College of Medicine does not tolerate any form of intellectual dishonesty.
+Students should demonstrate respect for the rights and well-being of others, both on and off campus.

 Students requesting an official transcript from QUCOM should contact the Office of the Registrar at firstname.lastname@example.org and/or consult Parchment Services.